christopher-ward/SCIP-Accessibility/index.md

 #### More From Firefox Inspector
 - As mentioned earlier, the inspector will show the semantic structure of the webpage.
 More on semantic structuring is mentioned in the Screen Readers subsection.
-  - A gif of how to access this feature is shown in the "Steps to Take in Future" section, in the "How To" subsection.
+  - A gif of how to access this feature is shown in the "Steps to Take in Future" section.
 - Text labels, or alt text, for programmatic functions, figures or images are necessary for visually impaired individuals.
   - Except for situations where the image does not provide important context for the information being presented, such as an image of an individual in a Bio; or if a thorough description of the image/gif/graphic is provided immediately before or after the image.
   - When an image contains key information for the viewer, determine if concise alt text should be applied to the image properties for screen readers to relay important information to the user